 An unexcused absence is one for which the parent or guardian does not have prior knowledge, consent, and/or legitimate reason.
-Examples of reasons that are not justified and will result in an unexcused absence include: family and/or student vacations, child care situations, nonschool-
+Examples of reasons that are not justified and will result in an unexcused absence include: family and/or student vacations, child care situations, nonschool-related activities, missed school bus, or other reasons unacceptable to the principal or his or her designee.
+This definition holds for all day and period absences.

 A student who is absent for any portion of the day requires a note from their parent/guardian.
 A student is NOT considered present ("Not Been Absent") unless they are in school over 50% of that day (3 hours and 16 minutes).
 A maximum of 10 parent/guardian notes will be accepted during the school year.
 In the event that there have been excessive parent/guardian notes already received for absences, a valid note from a physician or other appropriate professional's office. ("Excessive parent/guardian notes," as determined by the school principal, are no more than five per semester.)
 Suspensions are unexcused absences (but are not included in truancy totals).
-A student will be expected to make up all assignments or to make arrangements with the teacher for any make-up work within five days of return to school.
-Students on suspensions will be expected to submit their assignments upon return to school and make arrangements with the teacher within five days after the end of the suspension period to make up any additional hands-on activities, tests, or other schoolwork.
+A student will be expected to make up all assignments or to make arrangements with the teacher for any make-up work within five days of return to school and make arrangements with the teacher within five days after the end of the suspension period to make up any additional hands-on activities, tests, or other schoolwork.
 Extenuating circumstances may be considered in extending the time limit.